Difference Between FCFF vs FCFE

 FCFE= Cash flow from operations – fixed capital expenditure – Net debt repayments

 When we do DCF using FCFF, we arrive at equity value by discounting the cash flows with the cost of equity.
-Here, only the cost of equity is considered as a discount rate since FCFE is the amount left over for only equity shareholders.
+FCFE only considers the equity cost as the discount rate because it is the amount left over for only equity shareholders.

 Below is the top 5 difference between FCFF and FCFE